 “Merely measuring something has an uncanny tendency to improve it.”

 - Paul Graham, Y Combinator

-Since around 12% of businesses’ property spend goes toward parking, it’s a valuable resource worth keeping tabs on - and luckily, there’s a better way than inspecting your car park 24/7 and keeping notes with a pen and paper.* One of the benefits of Parkable for Business is that it automatically collects smart data on every aspect of your car park, including who is parking, where, when, and for how long.
+Since around 12% of businesses’ property spend goes toward parking, it’s a valuable resource worth keeping tabs on - and luckily, there’s a better way than inspecting your car park 24/7 and keeping notes with a pen and paper.* One of the benefits of Parkable's parking management software is that it automatically collects smart data on every aspect of your car park, including who is parking, where, when, and for how long.
 You can use that data to improve your car park in all sorts of ways, including the following six:

 The average commercial car park experiences 20-35% underutilisation every workday, even when there’s unmet demand for parking.
 However, without either smart data or extensive manual checks, it’s hard for businesses and organisations to know exactly when and why these inefficiencies are occurring, or to form solutions.

 There’s also a big saving opportunity that comes with improving occupancy.
 If you increase car park utilisation enough, you can consider moving to a better location with a smaller car park - and reducing your car park leasing spend.
 This is exactly what Datacom did when it changed premises in 2017, consolidating various branches into a central location and bringing all employees together.
-Using Parkable for Business to both track and improve its car park utilisation, Datacom increased utilisation by 15%, as well as recovering up to 25% of their lease costs.
+Using Parkable's parking management software to both track and improve its car park utilisation, Datacom increased utilisation by 15%, as well as recovering up to 25% of their lease costs.

 If you have more parking bays than you need, or only need them part-time, another way to generate extra revenue is by renting them to the public, just like La Marzocco and Gina’s Italian Kitchen.
 Find out more about listing your own space here.